- Born: 1952-09-14

 minicomputer.
 Many of these classes were taught by programmers from the

-DEC (Digital Equipment Corporation) training at their schools in:
+DEC (Digital Equipment Corporation) training at their schools (Ed Services) in

 - Kanata, Ontario (100 Herzberg Road; just west of Ottawa)